 After the ascent, you will come up to a ridge.
 Enjoy the beautiful views down at Bielovodska Valley.
-From here you will see the highest peak in the region – Gerlachovsky Peak, Bradavica Mountain and other sights you will see only from a few places in the High Tatras.
+From here you will see the highest peak in the region – Gerlachovsky Peak, Bradavica Mountain, and other sights you will see only from a few places in the High Tatras.

 The chain part might be more crowded and you might have to wait for someone to let you pass.
 After the chain part, the hike becomes more relaxing, although still tough due to the rocks you need to jump on all the time you are descending.
 Enjoy the beautiful views going down.

-If you want to make the return different, you can go back to Štrbské Pleso.
+- If you want to make the return different, you can go back to Štrbské Pleso.
 From Popradské Pleso, choose the red trail.
 It’s really scenic but you will have to ascend before you reach the town.

-Visit the Popradské Pleso Chalet for refreshments after the big hike.
+- Visit the Popradské Pleso Chalet for refreshments after the big hike.
 Get a cold draught beer at the beautiful lake.

-Feeling strong?
+- Feeling strong?
 At the Popradské Pleso crossroad, there are bags of 5-10 kg, made up for delivering to the Chalet under Mt Rysy.
 If you deliver one to the chalet you will be given… well, a cup of hot tea.

-Start this hike early to avoid crowds.
+- Start this hike early to avoid crowds.
 Remember that this is probably the most popular hiking destination in this region.

-Bring hiking poles!
+- Bring hiking poles!
 Your knees will thank you for using them on your way down, trust us.
 Here's a great guide on how to choose and use hiking poles.

-Similar hikes to the Mount Rysy hike
+Getting to the Mount Rysy Trailhead